 Ideal for Key stages 1 & 2

-Brand new for 2025 this exciting, hands-on experience helps children learn about the lives of early humans: how they found food, created cave drawings and made fire, and how their lives compare to ours today.
+This exciting, hands-on experience helps children learn about the lives of early humans: how they found food, created cave drawings and made fire, and how their lives compare to ours today.
 Activities include fire lighting, fire safety, charcoal art, tool making and shelter building.

 AN ORCHARD'S TALE